-- Perform hand hygiene and dan appropriate personal protective equipment.
-Disassemble instruments as required by manufacturer instructions Soak instruments in an enzymatic solution according to manufacturer's instructions (e.g., allution and soak time) until visible soil appears dissolved and removed. - liquid, paying particular attention to hinges and serrations.
-Rinse instruments thoroughly. - Dry with a disposable, lint-free cleaning cloth. - Inspect instruments to ensure they are clean and free from damage (e.g., rust, pitting).
-Lubficate as needed (according to manufacturer's instructions), any with a disposable lint-free fewel and package immediately.
+- Perform hand hygiene and don appropriate personal protective equipment.
+Disassemble instruments as required by manufacturer instructions Soak instruments in an enzymatic solution according to manufacturer's instructions (e.g., dilution and soak time) until visible soil appears dissolved and removed.
+Manually clean instruments with a brush underwater to prevent splash or spray of contaminated - liquid, paying particular attention to hinges and serration Rinse instruments thoroughly.
+Dry with a disposable, lint-free cleaning cloth.

+- Inspect instruments to ensure they are clean and free from damage (e.g., rust, pitting), - Lubricate as needed (according to manufacturer's instructions), dry with a disposable lint-free towel and package immediately.